 Utah Brain Injury Laws

-- Utah Traumatic Spinal Cord and Brain Injury Rehabilitation Trust Fund.
-Established by Utah House Bill 400, the Traumatic Spinal Cord and Brain Injury Rehabilitation Trust Fund disburses funds to assist charitable clinics in providing rehabilitation services for the post-acute-care of people with such injuries.
+House Bill 400 creates the Traumatic Spinal Cord and Brain Injury Rehabilitation Trust Fund and an advisory committee to administer the fund and to disbursement of funds received through appropriations, gifts and a portion of impound fees to assist charitable clinics providing rehabilitation services for the post-acute-care of people with such injuries.